Ok, enough with the pleasantries. Let’s get down to brass tacks.

-Do you want 15-20% off diapers, wipes and other household “essentials” and free, 2-day shipping?
+Do you want 20% off diapers and free 2-day shipping?
 Umm, yeaah.

 For your newborn, you will start with a special size called Newborn, ‘N’ (there is no number).
 If you have a really small baby (less than 7 lbs), you may even start with size ‘P’ (Preemie).
-Don’t buy too many because they will graduate to a size 1 in about two weeks.
-From there, it goes from 1-6, although you probably won’t make it past size 4 or 5 unless you are incredibly delinquent in potty training your toddler.
-Or your kid has a huge ass.
-Either one.
+Don’t buy too many of these (P or N) because they will graduate to a size 1 in about two weeks!

-- When buying diapers in the first 3 months or so, don’t go toooooo crazy with buying in bulk.
+- When buying diapers in the first three months or so, don’t go toooooo crazy with buying in bulk.
 Your baby is growing exponentially during this time.
-If you buy 2 huge boxes of size 1’s, for example, you may end up giving half of them away (I did).
+If you buy two huge boxes of size 1’s, for example, you may end up giving half of them away (I did).

 - When traveling with your baby, don’t schlep large quantities of diapers with you.
 Just buy them when you get there or order them online to be delivered to your destination.

-Cloth diapers have come a long way since the pre-folds and diaper pins that our mothers used.
-Cloth diapering is a great, money-saving way to diaper your babe, not to mention, SO CUTE!
+Cloth diapers have come a long way since the pre-folds and diaper pins our mothers used (but you can still use those, too, if that’s your thing).
+Cloth diapering is a great, money-saving, eco-friendly way to diaper your babe, not to mention SO CUTE!